Sejuce Digital Logo

 The best opportunities depend on the services, margins and local competition in your market.

-For online stores, that usually means building search visibility around category pages for non-brand product searches, product pages with unique copy and structured information.
+For online stores, that usually means building search rankings around category pages for non-brand product searches, product pages with unique copy and structured information.

 It can also include comparison content for shoppers still deciding, technical fixes that help large catalogues crawl properly.